March 12 in Pop Culture History

 Alfred Hitchcock Day

 Girl Scout Day

 1894 – Coca-Cola bottles were sold to the public for the first time in Vicksburg, Mississippi.

 1912 – The Girl Guides (later renamed the Girl Scouts of the USA) were founded in the United States.

-1928 – St. Francis Dam collapsed San Francisquito Canyon, California
+1928 – St. Francis Dam collapsed in San Francisquito Canyon, California

-1951 -Eric Morley organized a bikini contest as part of the Festival of Britain, and it was intended as a promotion for the recently introduced bikini, which was widely regarded as immodest.
-It then went on to become an annual event called the Miss World Competition.
+1951 -Eric Morley organized a bikini contest for the Festival of Britain.
+It was intended to promote the recently introduced bikini, which was widely regarded as immodest.
+It then became an annual event called the Miss World Competition.

 1951 – The first sex change operation was performed in Denmark.
 George William Jorgensen, Jr. was transformed into Christine Jorgensen.